till213/Tell-Tours/Europe/Switzerland/Steeler/Leg-1/README.md

 ## BUOCHSA IRPORT (LSZC)

 - Follow the **motorway A2**
-  - built so that Mirage IIIS using [JATO](https://en.wikipedia.org/wiki/JATO) (&quot;jet assisted take-off&quot;) booster rockets could take off from this motorway
+  - built so that Mirage IIIS using [JATO](https://en.wikipedia.org/wiki/JATO) ("jet assisted take-off") booster rockets could take off from this motorway
   - But this opportunity was never used
 - **449.6 m (1475 ft)**
 - **Canton of Nidwalden**